nhoudelot/demosdebs/dos/demos/1999/okiedokie-by-soopadoopa/debian/okiedokie-by-soopadoopa.6.md

 # DESCRIPTION
-okiedokie is a demonstration released by soopadoopa in 1999. okiedokie-by-soopadoopa is the launcher that use Dosbox to run it. demo ranked 4th at the Gathering 1999
+okiedokie is a demonstration released by soopadoopa in 1999. okiedokie-by-soopadoopa is the launcher that use Dosbox-x to run it. demo ranked 4th at the Gathering 1999

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information